dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 Objects that contain circular references can't be serialized on the client for either:

 * .NET method calls.
-* JavaScript (JS) method calls from C# when the return type has circular references.
+* JavaScript method calls from C# when the return type has circular references.

-For more information, see [Circular references are not supported, take two (dotnet/aspnetcore #20525)](https://github.com/dotnet/aspnetcore/issues/20525).

 ::: moniker range=">= aspnetcore-5.0"